chopikus/raytracer/README.md

 (based on 'Raytracing in one weekend')

-So far this project is in progress, however there are some interesting results to look at.

-While researching scientific programming libraries I ended up having 4 different implementations of the ray tracer in Java, Python, Numpy.
+While researching scientific programming libraries I ended up a lot of different implementations of the ray tracer in Java, Python, Numpy, Cupy.

+Every rendering is done on CPU except for cupy implementation.

 ## Benchmarking

-Every rendering is done on CPU except for cupy implementation.

 ### Pic1